If you are a program student, the following applies:

 Please note that the courses were closed before the academic year 2002/2003 are not in the course catalog.
 If you are looking for such a curriculum - contact registrar

-The course evaluation survey is sent to your student e-mail address the week before the examination week and is open for three weeks.
-You can also fill in the survey in the Canvas room.
-To open the survey, click the link to the survey or scan the QR code with your mobile phone.
+The course evaluation survey is sent to your student address at the end of your course and is open for answers for three weeks.
+The survey can also be answered via the Canvas room via the LTU Survey button in the course menu.
+To open the survey, click on the link to the course evaluation.

 The survey comprises a number of questions common for all our courses.
 Teachers may also add questions about a specific course.
 The survey is divided into sections concerning various areas such as self assessment, the course objectives and content, the quality of teaching, the course material, the study environment, the examination and an overall evaluation of the course.